adikuma/asd/README.md

 ## Roadmap

-ASD is an early project with plenty of room for improvement.
+ASD is an early project **with plenty of room for improvement**.
 I would love to have people test it, report issues, and suggest features so I can refine and expand its capabilities.

 Contributions and feedback are welcome.
 Please open an issue or submit a pull request.